Entrepreneur Program (BAEP)

 563 Corporate Entrepreneurship (3) How established organizations build successful new businesses through corporate venturing and intrapreneurship.
 Learn to apply an entrepreneurial mindset and entrepreneurial frameworks within an established organization.

 564 Investing in Impact Ventures (3) Exploring the field of social impact investing, learn how social entrepreneurs attract for-profit investors and how conscious investors are utilizing investments to achieve social impact.

 591 Social Entrepreneurship (3) Lead and manage with entrepreneurial methodology for charities, non-government organizations, social oriented enterprises and not for profit organizations.

 592 Field Research in Entrepreneurship (.5-4, repeatable subject to approval of student's program director) Individual or team projects studying the business practices of an entrepreneurial industry, company, government agency, country, etc. Proposal, data collection, analyses, and written report.
 Recommended preparation: completion of required M.B.A., M.Acc., or M.B.T. course work.
 Graded CR/NC.

-597 Consulting Project in Business Entrepreneurship (.5-5 repeatable subject to approval of student's program director) Individual or team projects solving real business problems for an existing business entity, domestic and/or international.
+597 Consulting Project in Business Entrepreneurship (.5-5, repeatable subject to approval of student's program director) Individual or team projects solving real business problems for an existing business entity, domestic and/or international.
 Proposal, field research, analyses and oral and written presentations.
 Recommended preparation: completion of required M.B.A., M.Acc., or M.B.T. course work.
-Graded CR/NC.
+Graded CR/NCr.

-599 Special Topics (1.5-3, repeatable - max 9) Current developments in the field of entrepreneurship: topics to be selected each semester.
+599 Special Topics (1.5-3, repeatable if different subject - max 9) Current developments in the field of entrepreneurship: topics to be selected each semester.

 Not all courses are offered every semester.
 To view class schedules, please visit the USC Schedule of Classes at www.usc.edu/soc.